Post-Install Configuration

 *.p8

-file)- The key generated in the same procedure when you are retrieving your Key ID.
+file)- The key is generated in the same flow as when retrieving your Key ID.

 To obtain FCM credentials for Android, visit the Firebase Console by Google to find: